Recover Retention in Construction

 Recovering retention in construction can be challenging.
 If your employer or contractor fails to pay it can be burdensome to retrieve your retention payment.
 That’s why it’s important to consult with a legal team with experience in construction disputes.

 Often these companies are running retention schemes.
-They are attempting to compensate for their own financial shortcomings by unfairly keeping your retention release.
+They are attempting to compensate for their own financial shortcomings by unfairly keeping your retention release to fund their own business.
 You have the right to argue for what is guaranteed in a contract or under the Construction Act.

-Helix Law knows how to challenge employers and contractors who are refusing unfairly refusing to release retention’s.
+Helix Law knows how to challenge employers and contractors who are unfairly refusing to release retentions.
 We are experts at the retention recovery and legal process.
-We frequently refer payment disputes to an adjudicator and get quick decisions in favour of our clients From analysing a dispute to sending a notice, we will fight for your right to be paid.
-Adjudication can be completed in 28 days. e can offer our services on a No Win No Fee basis or a Damage Based Agreements (DBA), you only have to pay us if you recover your money – if you don’t get paid, we don’t get paid
+We frequently refer payment disputes to an adjudicator and get quick decisions in favour of our clients.
+From analysing a dispute to sending a notice, we will fight for your right to be paid.
+Adjudication can be completed in 28 days.
+We can offer our services on a No Win No Fee basis or a Damage Based Agreements (DBA), you only have to pay us if you recover your money – if you don’t get paid, we don’t get paid

 Contact Helix Law today to tell us your story.
 Let us determine how we can help you through a free consultation.